FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-07-16-server-properties.md

 1. Log in to the [Dashboard](https://client.falixnodes.net/).

-2. Scroll down and choose a server, then click on "Play".
+2. Choose a server within your server list.

 3. You will be redirected to your server's [Console page](https://client.falixnodes.net/server/console).
-On the top navigation bar, hover over "Manage" then click on [Server Properties](https://client.falixnodes.net/server/properties).
+On the top navigation bar, hover over "Server" then click on [Server Properties](https://client.falixnodes.net/server/properties).

 To edit a setting, depending on the type, you may have to select an option from the given dropdown or type in a string of values.
 Settings that only accept a `true` or `false` value are referred to as booleans, while settings that require a typed value are called strings.
 In boolean settings, `true` signifies enabled while `false` signifies disabled.